C-Shart/Beetlebergs/Notes/BeetlebergsDesign.md

 ### Beetle Attacks

 As this is game of battling, the beetles of course will need ways to attack each other.
-Each non-Queen beetle starts with a basic primary attack that fires a small projectile along the beetle's facing continually, but they may gain a secondary attack through Traits.
+Each non-Queen beetle starts with a basic primary attack that fires a small projectile along the beetle's facing usually continually, but they may gain a secondary attack through Traits.

 Attacks can be divided into a few basic categories: